USD$ 6,540 – USD$ 7,360

 Depending on your departure, you’re free to further explore the city or just relax at the hotel whilst waiting for your pre-arranged transfer to the airport.

-The complete tour as per itinerary, arrival/departure transfers, clean twin share accommodation for 11 nights, in country ground transport by private air-conditioned vehicles with driver/local guide, breakfast and dinner, and fully escorted by an experienced professional photographic tour leader/s.
+The complete tour as per itinerary (we cover the ring road and more, most tours only do the southern part of Iceland), arrival/departure transfers, clean twin share accommodation for 11 nights, in country ground transport by private air-conditioned vehicles with driver/local guide, breakfast and dinner (majority of tours don't include any meals), and fully escorted by an experienced professional photographic tour leader/s.

 International flights to and from Iceland, visa if required, personal travel insurance (requirement of joining tour), meals not indicated in program (lunch), additional beverages such as soft drinks and alcohol, activities during free time, laundry, items of personal nature, tips and gratuities, excess baggage fee.